Morning, Tuesday, 28th November 2017

 This timely conference focuses on next steps for decarbonising road transport in the UK, assessing commercial prospects and policy options - and the way forward for innovation in all-electric vehicles, hybrids and alternative fuels.

-Discussing both private and public transport, it follows the release of a new UK Air Quality Plan for nitrogen dioxide (NO2) which advocates local authority led responses to air quality and emissions; new funding streams to help councils implement clean air measures; support for new low-emission and retrofitted buses and changes to the tax treatment of diesel vehicles.
+Discussing both private and public transport, it follows the release of a UK Air Quality Plan 2017 for nitrogen dioxide (NO2) which advocates local authority led responses to air quality and emissions; funding streams to help councils implement clean air measures; support for low-emission and retrofitted buses and changes to the tax treatment of diesel vehicles.

-With car companies announcing vehicle scrappage schemes and the recent government introduction of new emission tests for diesel cars along with mandatory testing for new diesel and petrol cars in place from 1st September 2017, delegates will consider policy options for lowering emissions.
+With car companies announcing vehicle scrappage schemes and the recent government announcement on tough emission tests for diesel cars along with mandatory testing for new diesel and petrol cars in place from September, delegates will consider policy options for lowering emissions.
 This includes the development of Clean Air Zones, adapting driver behaviours, initiatives to increase the uptake of alternative fuels and encouraging the transition of fleet vehicles.